mattneary/Tarpits-Abstraction/chapters/Bootstrap.md

 for variables which will be maintained across any sort of sub-procedure.
 Our implementation of a bubbling `set!` was very slick, and `define` was merely a reuse of our old `set!` function.

+##Conclusion
+We have defined a means of evaluating our language from within the language itself.
+Once this was done, we were able to expand upon the language's constructs, adding imperative constructs amongst other features.
+This is not merely an academic exercise, but the way in which programmiing have evolved from the time of the first computers.
+Henceforth, the grammar of our language will be dynamic fully and extensible.